-During the 1960s, 70s, 80s and 90s, many current and former employees of the Commonwealth, and Commonwealth statutory authorities, were wrongly told that they were not eligible to join one of the Commonwealth superannuation schemes.
+During the 1960s, and until the 1990s, many current and former employees of the Commonwealth, and Commonwealth statutory authorities, were wrongly told that they weren’t eligible to join one of the Commonwealth superannuation schemes.
 Snedden Hall & Gallop has helped many clients obtain compensation for periods of lost membership of Commonwealth superannuation.
-We remain the only law firm in Australia to successfully litigate claims of this type against the Commonwealth, and further information on the Cornwell v Commonwealth case can be found here.
+We remain the only law firm in Australia to successfully litigate claims of this type against the Commonwealth.
+Further information on this important case – Cornwell v Commonwealth – can be found here.

-Were you misled about eligibility to join a Commonwealth superannuation scheme?
+Were you misled about your eligibility to join a Commonwealth superannuation scheme?

 Time limits may apply to your potential claim.
 It is important to seek our specialist advice as soon as possible about any possible entitlements.